Haidarmm/Documentation/content/docs/guide/shortcodes_1/ml.md

 These derivatives provide the direction of steepest descent for the logistic loss, guiding the optimization process towards the values of $w$ and $b$ that minimize the loss and yield the best separation between toxic and non-toxic plants.

 In the code below, we implement logistic regression using the LogisticRegression function from the scikit-learn library.
 As being said, logistic regression is a powerful classification algorithm commonly used for binary classification tasks, where the goal is to predict one of two possible outcomes.
 By fitting a linear decision boundary to the training data, the model predicts the probability of an instance belonging to one of the classes.
-Scikit-learn’s LogisticRegression class automatically applies optimization techniques to find the best-fitting model parameters (weights and bias), which maximize the likelihood of correct predictions.
+Scikit-learn's LogisticRegression class automatically applies optimization techniques to find the best-fitting model parameters (weights and bias), which maximize the likelihood of correct predictions.
 The model output is interpreted as a probability, thanks to the sigmoid function, and we can use it to classify new data points.

 This implementation provides a straightforward and efficient way to train a logistic regression model, evaluate its accuracy, and visualize the decision boundary for classification tasks.